 Hacksaw Ridge Hail Caesar!
 Hail Satan?
-Hairspray Half Nelson The Half of It Hamlet 2 Hancock The Handmaiden The Hangover Part II Hanna Happening Happiest Season Happy Accidents Happy Endings Happy-Go-Lucky Happy People Happythankyoumoreplease Hard Times on Long Island Harry Brown Harry Potter and The Sorcerer's Stone Harriet Hart's War The Hate U Give Hateship Loveship Haywire Headhunters The Heart of the Game The Heartbreak Kid Heartbreakers Hearts In Atlantis The Heat Heist Hell Or High Water Hello, My Name Is Doris The Help Henry Poole Is Here Henry's Crime Her Here Today Hereafter The Hero Herself He's Just Not That Into You Hidalgo Hidden Figures High Fidelity Higher Ground The Highwaymen A Hijacking Hillbilly Elegy The History Boys A History of Violence Hitch Hitchcock The Hitman's Bodyguard The Hoax The Holdovers Holes The Holiday The Hollars Hollywood Ending Hollywoodland Home Again The Homesman An Honest Liar Honey Boy Hope Springs Horrible Bosses Horse Girl Hot Tub Time Machine Hotel Mumbai Hotel Rwanda The Hours The House of Mirth House of Sand and Fog How About You How Do You Know How We Got To Know Howard Zinn: You Can't Be Neutral On a Moving Train Howl Hugo The Hulk The Human Stain Human Trafficking The Humans Hunger The Hunger Games: Catching Fire The Hunt Hunt for the Wilderpeople The Hunting Ground Hustle & Flow Hustlers The Hurricane The Hurt Locker Hush Hyde Park on Hudson Hysteria
+Hairspray Half Nelson The Half of It Hamlet 2 Hancock The Handmaiden The Hangover The Hangover Part II Hanna Happening Happiest Season Happy Accidents Happy Endings Happy-Go-Lucky Happy People Happythankyoumoreplease Hard Times on Long Island Harry Brown Harry Potter and The Sorcerer's Stone Harriet Hart's War The Hate U Give Hateship Loveship Haywire Headhunters The Heart of the Game The Heartbreak Kid Heartbreakers Hearts In Atlantis The Heat Heist Hell Or High Water Hello, My Name Is Doris The Help Henry Poole Is Here Henry's Crime Her Here Today Hereafter The Hero Herself He's Just Not That Into You Hiddalgo Hidden Figures High Fidelity Higher Ground The Highwaymen A Hijacking Hillbilly Elegy His Three Daughters The History Boys A History of Violence Hit Man Hitch Hitchcock The Hitman's Bodyguard The Hoax The Holdovers Holes The Holiday The Hollars Hollywood Ending Hollywoodland Home Again The Homesman An Honest Liar Honey Boy Hope Springs Horrible Bosses Horse Girl Hot Tub Time Machine Hotel Mumbai Hotel Rwanda The Hours The House of Mirth House of Sand and Fog How About You How Do You Know How To Have Sex How We Got To Know Howard Zinn: You Can't Be Neutral On a Moving Train Howl Hugo The Hulk The Human Stain Human Trafficking The Humans Hunger The Hunger Games The Hurricane The Hurt Locker Hush Hyde Park on Hudson Hysteria